MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/quickstarts/node-tutorial.md

 mkdir myapp && cd myapp
 ```

 Run the `npm init` command to create a node application with a `package.json` file.
+Press ENTER multiple times to complete the process.

 ```console
 npm init